benhenshaw/rhythm/doc/final.md

 **To learn about many areas of game development, and document them.** Learning new techniques was always a key motivator for this project.
 I would also like to document what I learned in a detailed way, which I have done in this dissertation.

 ## Structure
 This report will cover in detail the conceptual development of the project, as well as the planning, implementation, testing, and evaluation of the software.
 Section 2 ([Background]) describes some components found in video games and some concerns for their implementation.
 Section 3 ([Specification]) concretely defines the task that was attempted, outlining the entire project at a high level.
 Section 4 ([Design and Implementation]) describes the design decisions made, and explains aspects of how the software works, and how development was carried out.
 Sections 5 ([Testing]) and 6 ([Evaluation]) describes how this software was tested and evaluated, and the results of those evaluations.
 Section 7 ([Conclusion]) provides an overview of the resulting software, and the development practices carried out.
-Additional writing on adjacent topics is presented in [Appendix A].

 \newpage